GitMirroring/gnuboot/site/faq.md

 Hardware compatibility
 ======================

-What systems are compatible with libreboot?
+What systems are compatible with GNU Boot?
 -----------------------------------------------------------------------------------

 See the [hardware compatibility list](docs/hardware/).